-Juniper Networks offers new secure Edge CASB and DLP capabilities
+Juniper Networks offers new Secure Edge CASB and DLP capabilities

-Dubai, United Arab Emirates – Juniper Networks (NYSE: JNPR), a leader in secure, AI-driven networks, today announced the expansion of its SASE offering with the addition of Cloud Access Security Broker (CASB) and advanced Data Loss Prevention (DLP) capabilities to its Juniper Secure Edge solution.
-When combined with Juniper's unique SD-WAN solution driven by Mist AI, Juniper is the first in the market to offer a full-stack SASE solution with visibility into both the edge and the data center.
+Al Riyadh, Saudi Arabia – Juniper Networks (NYSE: JNPR), a leader in secure, AI-driven networks, today announced the expansion of its SASE offering with the addition of Cloud Access Security Broker (CASB) and advanced Data Loss Prevention (DLP) capabilities to its Juniper Secure Edge solution.
+When combined with Juniper's unique SD-WAN solution driven by Mist AI, Juniper Networks is the first in the market to offer a full-stack SASE solution with visibility into both the edge and the data center.

 Securing Access and Preventing Data Exfiltration for SaaS Applications